YaoQ/pcduino-doc/post/2015-11-23-how-to-install-opencv-on-pcduino8-uno-en.md

 OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
 The library is cross-platform and free for use under the open-source BSD license.

-This tutorial will tell how you how to install OpenCV 2.4.11
+This tutorial will tell how to install OpenCV 2.4.11.

 ## Steps
 ### 1. Install Cmake and Python related package